 John Ikeda was born in 1948 of Japanese descent in Lethbridge, Alberta.
-His family was forced to work on sugar beet farms, enduring deprivation, shame and racial prejudice.
-This lead him to develop personal values based on truth, beauty and simplicity in life and art.
+His family was forced to work on sugar beet farms, endure deprivation, shame and racial prejudice.
+This led him to develop personal values based on truth, beauty and simplicity in life and art.

-John’s functional pottery is hand-thrown or hand-built using white earthenware clay.
+John’s functional pottery works are hand thrown or hand built using white earthenware clay.
 He multiple-fires in an oxidation atmosphere within an electric kiln.
 John also creates sculpture/paintings and ceramic tile compositions, drawing emphasis upon the emotional expressiveness of colour.

 His inspiration derives ultimately from abstraction and landscape, whether visceral or literal.